Dear Angels at Uluru Guests

 - You need to fly in and out of Ayers Rock Airport AYQ

 - Flights depart from most major Australian Cities to AYQ

 - There is a free shuttle bus between the airport and the resort 20 minutes away.

 - I suggest you book your flights with a travel agent as soon as possible.

-- Alice Springs the nearest town is over 450 km away.
+- Alice Springs the nearest town is over 450 km away to the North.

 Travel Agents are worth using in this time of uncertainty as the world goes back to normal.
 They keep on top of any flight changes and will inform you of anything you need to know, theyll even help with any hiccups and give you advise if needed.
 You won’t have to spend hours on hold to airlines!

 I use Mid Coast Travel and Cruise.
 They are incredibly helpful and friendly: +61 2 65 682777